 Gifts

-Wise men and kings brought Baby Jesus the most precious gifts they could, and yet, the Baby Jesus is the greatest gift ever given.
+Wise men and kings brought Baby Jesus the most precious gifts they could, and yet, Baby Jesus is the greatest gift ever given.
 He grants everlasting life to all those who seek Him.

-Scripture: James 1:17-27 “Every good gift and every perfect gift comes from above.” and Romans 6:23 “The gift of God is eternal life through Jesus Christ our Lord.”
+Scripture: James 1:17-27 “Every good gift and every perfect gift comes from above.” and Romans 6:23: “The gift of God is eternal life through Jesus Christ our Lord.”

 Evergreen Tree